 Diagnostics & Masterclasses

-Techknowledgey Transfer will be identifying and working with 200 eligible small businesses, who would like to adopt business administration technologies.
-All participating small businesses will benefit from a diagnostic session to identify what technologies could assist their business, followed by participation in up to two masterclasses delivered by the expert partners.
-Due to COVID-19 restrictions, the masterclasses will be undertaken remotely via video conferencing.
+Techknowledgey Transfer will be identifying and working with eligible small businesses, who would like to adopt business administration technologies.
+Participating small businesses benefitted from a diagnostic session to identify what technologies could assist their business, followed by participation in up to two masterclasses delivered by the expert partners.

 “I have been thoroughly impressed with the two masterclasses I attended, organised by Petroc Techknowledgy Transfer.
 The information imparted was relevant and invaluable.”
 Rachel Stanton, Artist